-It took me MANY visits to Walt Disney World until I stayed at Caribbean Beach, and here’s why: up until this year, it was the only Moderate resort that still sported double beds as opposed to queen beds.
+It took me MANY visits to Walt Disney World until I stayed at Caribbean Beach, and here’s why: up until 2016, it was the only Moderate resort that still sported double beds as opposed to queen beds.

 Strengths & Weaknesses

 Instead of making you wait until the end of this (kinda long) review for the pros and cons of the resort, I’ll share them now and explain as I go along.